neoforged/.github/primers/26.2/index.md

         - `addMessage` - Creates a new `MultiLineTextWidget` with the screen fields.
     - `Overlay#isPauseScreen` -> `isPausing`
     - `Screen#panoramaShouldSpin` replaced by `Panorama#startSpin`, `holdSpin`; not one-to-one
+- `net.minecraft.client.gui.screens.advancements`
+    - `AdvancementsScreen#extractWindow` no longer takes in the XY position to place
+    - `AdvancementTab`
+        - `tick` - Ticks the tab display based on the mouse's relative position.
+        - `extractTooltips` no longer takes in the mouse XY
-- `net.minecraft.client.gui.screens.advancements.AdvancementTabType` enum is now `public` from package-private
+    - `AdvancementTabType` enum is now `public` from package-private
 - `net.minecraft.client.gui.screens.inventory`
     - `AbstractCommandBlockEditScreen`
         - `getCommandBlock` is now `protected` from package-private